-These Oven-Baked Sweet Potato Wedges are crispy on the outside, tender on the inside, and dipped in an herby garlic yogurt sauce.
+These Oven-Baked Sweet Potato Wedges are crispy on the outside, tender on the inside, and dipped in a roasted garlic mayo sauce.

-I’ve mentioned in a recent post how now that I’m commuting for literally five hours a day, the closest I come to a workout is sprinting to catch various forms of public transportation.
-But did I also mention that I keep a stash of candies in my bag for “chocolate emergencies” (i.e. times of dire chocolate necessity)?
-And that these days, so much as a strong cold breeze constitutes a chocolate emergency?
-Alas, these are not the healthiest of times, so when I can easily make a switch to a healthier option, I may as well just do it.
+I would often keep a stash of candies in my bag for “chocolate emergencies”.
+And in those days, so much as a strong cold breeze constituted a chocolate emergency.
+Alas, they were not the healthiest of times, so anytime I could easily make a switch to a healthier option, I did.

 Enter baked sweet potato wedges.
 These are seriously a powerhouse potato.
 Though they have about the same about of carbs as white potatoes, they have more fiber, twice the vitamin C, and WAY more vitamin A. Hubba hubba!